| You Gotta Love 'em: A Poetry and Prose Anthology

 ~A~ Joy

-classes through the Durham Arts Council.
-Her poems have won prizes from
+teaches classes through the Durham Arts Council.
+Her poems have won prizes

-the NC Poetry Society and Poetry Council of North Carolina.
-She has two
+from the NC Poetry Society and Poetry Council of North Carolina.
+She has

-collections of poems for children, Monsters, Trolls and Other Odd Folks
+two collections of poems for children, Monsters, Trolls and Other Odd

-and Extra Hands, Extra Heart.
-She currently lives in Chapel Hill,
+Folks and Extra Hands, Extra Heart.
+She currently lives in

-Looking Back, and Mountain High.
-Matthew lives in Jacksonville,
+Holidays, Looking Back, and Mountain High.
+Matthew lives in

-When she isn’t writing poetry, Sandra can be found practicing her organizational
+anthologies.
+When she isn’t writing poetry, Sandra can be found

 wrote the included poem when her grandchild was born.
 Presently she is